• Skip to primary navigation

 • Slit Yellow Mustard Seeds: Mustard seeds skinned and split into halves.
 This is the main ingredient in the Athela Marcha recipe.
 You may purchase it online or at an Indian grocery store.

-• Lemon Wedges: Lemon wedges are great for pickling and preserving the green chilies.
+• Lemon Wedges: Lemon wedges are great for pickling and preserving green chilies.

-• Turmeric Powder: Indian pickles always contain turmeric power.
+• Turmeric Powder: Indian pickles always contain turmeric powder.
 It gives a great color and flavor to pickle recipes.

 • Oil: any cooking oil would work fine.
 I prefer vegetable oil or olive oil for this recipe.